bradwan7/OSSAssignmentDFD/UseCases.md

 ------------------------------------------------------------------------------------------------------------------------------------------

---Title: Determine policy documents
+• Title: Determine policy documents

--Primary actor: Manager
+• Primary actor: Manager

--Goal in Context: The managerr is able to determine policy documents.
+• Goal in Context: The manager is able to determine policy documents.

--Stakeholders:
+• Stakeholders:

-  --Manager: To recieve clear and relevant policy documents information.
+   Manager: To receive clear and relevant policy documents information.

-  --Developer: To provide the relevant software package.
+   Developer: To provide the relevant software package.

--Preconditions:
+• Preconditions:

-  --Relevant package information is in policy documents.
+   Relevant package information is in policy documents.

-  --Proper software package has been submitted.
+   Proper software package has been submitted.

--Main Success Scenario: Manager recieves accurate policy documents information for the requested package.
+• Main Success Scenario: Manager receives accurate policy documents information for the requested package.

--Failed End Conditions: Manager recieves inaccurate or invalid policy documents informatiom for the requested package.
+• Failed End Conditions: Manager receives inaccurate or invalid policy documents information for the requested package.

--Trigger: Manager sends a request for the policy documents information.
+• Trigger: Manager sends a request for the policy documents information.